momalekiii/MoCloud/README.md

 - Pull-to-refresh and infinite scrolling
 - Error handling with retry option

+### ❤️ Favorites Screen
+- View all saved movies and series in one place
+- Individual item deletion
+- Bulk deletion of all favorites
+- Direct navigation to content details
+- Visual indicators for content type and ratings

 ### 🔍 Search Screen
 - Real-time search across movies and series
 - Instant results as you type